pr28416/redesigned-umbrella/README.md

 2. Ask for a username for a user.

 3. Generate a random 8-digit code which will be their password.
+(You will need to use the randint function from the random library, but make sure that your final 8-digit code is in the form of a string or else the program will not work.)

 4. Add the username and password as a key-value pair to `loginInfo`.